 Medical and Healthcare Information Technologies (Certificate)

-In this certificate program, you will learn how to use healthcare information systems management to improve overall efficiency, reduce costs, and improve access to quality healthcare.
-Develop strategies that effectively use technology in this certificate designed for those interested in healthcare IT and informatics.
+Learn how to use healthcare information systems management to improve overall efficiency, reduce costs, and improve access to quality healthcare.
+Designed for those interested in healthcare IT and informatics, this certificate program gives you an opportunity to develop strategies that effectively use technology as related to healthcare.
 As healthcare moves from a volume-based to value-based system, you will develop skills to facilitate communication between clinical providers and technical staff as they are tasked with assessing performance.
 You will learn how technology can affect and improve:

 - Diagnosis and treatment